Beyond the Plastic Swords: What to Actually Do in Carcassonne

 Carcassonne is the kind of place that makes you pause.
 You walk through the gates of the citadel and suddenly you're somewhere else entirely—a walled city that feels more like a film set than a real place people actually live.
 Except they do live here, which is part of what makes it interesting.

+This guide is for people who want to do more than take photos and buy souvenirs.
 Here's what to actually do when you visit.

 Inside the Citadel: The Main Attractions